-California lawmakers to vote on plan allowing the state to buy power
+California Senate approves plan allowing the state to buy power

 “This is a major, generational series of investments that need to happen, and there’s a real risk it won’t if we can’t provide more certainty,” said Alex Jackson, director of American Clean Power Association, which represents the companies trying to build the wind projects.

-The bill before lawmakers Thursday would let the state buy the power.
+The bill, which still needs final approval from the state Assembly, would let the state buy the power.
 The money would come from a surcharge imposed on Californians’ electricity bills.
 State regulators would decide how much this charge would be.
 Consumers would not pay it until the wind projects are up and running, likely several years from now.

 California already has among the highest electricity rates in the country.